 As in syphilis, the typical course is an initial mucocutaneous lesion, followed by diffuse secondary lesions, a latent period, and late destructive disease.

 Serologic tests for syphilis (including fluorescent treponemal antibody absorption tests) are positive; thus, differentiation from venereal syphilis is clinical.

-Give 1 dose of penicillin benzathine IM or, for penicillin-allergic adults, 1 dose of azithromycin 30 mg/kg orally (maximum 2 g) or 2 weeks of doxycycline 100 mg orally twice a day.
+Give one dose of azithromycin 30 mg/kg orally (maximum 2 g), one dose of penicillin benzathine IM (dose dependent on age), or 2 weeks of doxycycline 100 mg orally twice a day.

 Treat close contacts with antibiotics.